Manto Tshabalala-Msimang: Personal

 Tshabalala-Msimang married her first husband, Mandla Tshabalala, while both were in exile in the Soviet Union.
 Later she married Mendi Msimang, the treasurer of the African National Congress.
+She had two daughters from her first marriage, one of whom was married to investment banker Martin Kingston.

 Concern over Tshabalala-Msimang's health came to the fore in late 2006.
 She was admitted to the Johannesburg Hospital on 20 February 2007, suffering from anaemia and pleural effusion (an abnormal accumulation of fluid around the lungs).
 The Department of Health approached President Thabo Mbeki, and asked him to appoint an acting minister, and on 26 February Jeff Radebe was appointed acting health minister.
 On 14 March 2007, Tshabalala-Msimang underwent a liver transplant.
 The stated cause was autoimmune hepatitis with portal hypertension, but the transplant was surrounded by accusations of heavy drinking.

 She subsequently recovered her health and returned to her Ministerial duties until her replacement as health minister in 2008.

 On 16 December 2009, she died due to complications related to her liver transplant.